simjanos-dev/LinguaCafe/README.md

 ## Installation (Linux)
 Step 1: Install docker desktop

 Step 2: Create the folders where the data will be stored.
-Three folders will be needed, one for `dictionaries`, one for `logs`, and one for the `database`.
+Four folders will be needed, one for `dictionaries`, one for `logs`, one for `database` and one for `temp`.

 Step 3: Copy the `docker-compose.yml` provided here and edit it to put the folders created in the step above in the indicated places.
 Please make sure you specify your `dictionaries` folder in both lines it is required.